ChristianPredoianu/covid-tracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A Netflix clone made with Vue 3 + Vite + Firebase to mimic Netflix functionality.
+A Covid tracker made with vanilla js + vite

 ### Built With